-Contest Event Fees shall be made payable to the host school and mailed to the manager of the contest to which the school has been assigned no later than March 8, 2024.
+Contest Event Fees shall be made payable to the host school and mailed to the manager of the contest to which the school has been assigned no later than March 7, 2025.
 Information that is not complete may not be accepted (discretion of the manager).
-Following the March 8th deadline, changes in entries may be made only in accordance with Article III-E-3.
+Following the March 7th deadline, changes in entries may be made only in accordance with Article III-E-3.

-- 1) Late Entry \$100.00 - 2) Withdrawals \$100.00 - a.
+- 1) Late Entry \$100.00 - 2) Withdraw after Feb.
+1 but prior to March 7 \$100.00 - 2) Withdrawal after March 7 entry deadline \$500.00 - a.
 The penalty fees for late contest entries shall be paid directly to the host school and mailed to the host school manager.
-Any individual organizational group withdrawal(s) after the event fees have been paid to the contest manager (March 8, 2024) will result in forfeiture of all fees paid. - b.
-To withdraw all organizational groups without penalty, the principal (official IHSA school representative) must notify the IHSA office, in writing, on or before February 1, 2024. - c.
-To withdraw organizational groups from contest after February 1, 2024 and prior to payment of event fees to the contest manager's school, the principal (official IHSA school representative) must notify the IHSA office in writing and the withdrawing school will be assessed the \$100.00 late withdrawal fee - d.
-Failure to send any entry information to the contest manager and or non-participation on contest day after the school submits the original entry to IHSA (and does not withdraw through official procedures) is viewed the same as withdrawal from the Organization contest and shall be penalized as described above.
-The school will be responsible for all penalty fees due to breach of contract.
-(Late withdrawal fee off \$100.00 and all original event entry fees per organizational group entered of \$75.00/\$50.00) - e.
+Any individual organizational group withdrawal(s) after the event fees have been paid to the contest manager (March 7, 2025) will result in forfeiture of all fees paid. - b.
+To withdraw all organizational groups without penalty, the principal (official IHSA school representative) must notify the IHSA office, in writing, on or before February 1, 2025. - c.
+To withdraw organizational groups from contest after February 1, 2025 and prior to payment of event fees to the contest manager's school, the principal (official IHSA school representative) must notify the IHSA office in writing and the withdrawing school will be assessed the \$100.00 late withdrawal fee - d.
+Schools that withdraw after Entry deadline of March 7, 2025 will be charged a \$500 late withdraw penalty.
+Failure to send any entry information to the contest manager and or non-participation on contest day after the school submits the original entry to IHSA (and does not withdraw through official procedures) is viewed the same as withdrawal from the Organization contest and the school will be responsible for all penalty fees due to breach of contract.
+(Late withdrawal fee off \$500.00 and all original event entry fees per organizational group entered of \$75.00/\$50.00) - e.
 Any school not paying fees should be reported to the IHSA.